UNDERSTANDING POWER OF ATTORNEY (PoA)

 5. Mental Welfare Commission (MWC) — Isolation = Restraint

-• Restraint must be justified, proportionate, and lawful
+• Restraint must be lawful, justified and proportionate

 Copy & paste: